sujeets2330/spotify-clone/README.md

-# Basic of web dev
+# New project

-First project with CSS &HTML5
+This is Spotify clone using CSS & HTML5